diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 You can now build and run the entire Gateway adapter.
 It will periodically poll for a snapshot of the latest activities and handle the changes in streaming sports activity as they occur.
 With both the streaming and polling running, you should have a topic tree in the Diffusion console similar to the one below:

 ![Polled and streaming sports activity feed in Diffusion console](polling-and-streaming-sports-activity-feeds-in-diffusion-console.png)

+## Conclusion
+You have now built a fully functioning Gateway adapter that handles both streaming and polled/non-streaming data with relatively few lines of code and just a little configuration.
+Hopefully, This tutorial has given you enough knowledge to get you started developing your own Gateway adapters.
+There is a lot more to explore with the Gateway framework, such as:
+- Develop a sink handler that receives streaming data from Diffusion and sends it to your chosen datasources/system.
+- Prometheus metrics.
+- Controlling the Gateway adapter through the Diffusion console (pause, resume and stop).

+Several prebuilt Gateway adapters are ready and require configuration to connect to various datasources.
+The existing DiffusionData Gateway adapters are:
+- Kafka Adapter
+- CDC Adapter
+- REST Adapter
+- Redis Adapter